KoljaB/Linguflex/docs/server.md

 ### Configuring Your Server
 4. **Reference the PEM files in your server configuration:**
    - Add the paths to the `mycertificate.pem` and `mycertificate-key.pem` files in your server's `settings.yaml` file.
-This step depends on your specific application and setup.

 ### Update Client-Side Configuration
 5. **Modify the Client JavaScript to Connect via SSL:**